fbpx

 FROM FRONTLINE TO PRODUCTION LINE®

-To provide classroom instruction and hands-on training on state of the art equipment required to develop well-rounded entry-level machinists and Computer-Aided Design and Manufacturing (CAD/CAM) programmers.
-Students are provided opportunities to earn industry-recognized certifications to prepare them for gainful employment as certified CNC machinists or CAD/CAM programmers.
+To provide classroom instruction and hands on training on state of the art equipment required to developed well-rounded entry level skilled machinists and CAD/CAM programmers.
+Students are provided opportunities to earn industry recognized certifications to prepare them for gainful employment as certified CNC machinists or CAD/CAM programmers.

-Upon completion of training the student will successfully operate and qualify to all required machining standards in Machining, Measurement, Materials and Safety, Job Planning, Benchwork, Layout Drill Press, CNC Turning, CNC Milling, and CAD/CAM Programming.
+Upon completion of machining program the student will successfully operate and qualify to all required machining standards in Machining, Measurement, Materials and Safety, Job Planning, Bench work and Layout, Grinding, Computer Numerical Control, and CAD/CAM.

 Graduation Requirements

-To complete this program the student must attend at least 85% of the scheduled hours of instruction and attain at least 80% average on assigned quizzes or tests.
+To complete this program the student must attend at least 544 hours of the scheduled hours of instruction and maintain an 80% average on assigned quizzes or tests.

 Total Clock Hours

-The complete program of three basic courses is 640 hours.
+The complete program of five basic courses is 640 hours.

 A final exam is administered at the end of the semester.